Which Korean Job Platforms Actually Work for Foreigners: An Honest Comparison

 Best for: Seoul-based foreign residents who need multilingual human counseling alongside their job search.
 International students in the Career-Up Training Program.
 Anyone needing labor mediation or dispute resolution.

 Honest verdict: Seoul Global Center is a counseling and integration service that also maintains a job board, not a job board that also provides counseling.
 Its value is in human support and training programs.
 The career counseling service is systematically underused.
-If you are newly arrived and struggling to navigate Korean employment systems, walking into the Jung-gu office with your ARC is a more effective use of time than browsing the online board.
+If you are newly arrived and struggling to work through Korean employment systems, walking into the Jung-gu office with your ARC is a more effective use of time than browsing the online board.

 Scale: 4.52 million registered job seekers in 2024.
 The platform covers the full range of Korean employers from SMEs to large corporations.